Package Manager

 Importing Dependencies

-The DeckOfPlayingCards package brings the previous two packages together: It defines a Deck type that uses the shuffle() method from FisherYates on an array of PlayingCard values.
+The DeckOfPlayingCards package brings in the previous package: It defines a Deck type.

-To use the FisherYates and PlayingCards modules, the DeckOfPlayingCards package must declare their packages as dependencies in its Package.swift manifest file.
+To use the PlayingCards module, the DeckOfPlayingCards package must declare the package as a dependency in its Package.swift manifest file.

 // swift-tools-version:5.3